OscarAC/aws-bincity/README.md

 # BinCity AWS Stack Template

-BinCity AWS Stack Template is a CloudFormation definition for the creation of a simple infrastructural solution in Amazon Web Services for rapid hosting of web applications, based on high availability and distribution, integrated authentication mechanisms, persistence, monitoring, and all the elasticity of the cloud.
+BinCity AWS Stack Template is a CloudFormation definition for the creation of a simple infrastructural solution in Amazon Web Services for the rapid hosting of web applications, based on high availability and distribution, integrated authentication mechanisms, persistence, monitoring, and all the elasticity of the cloud.

-Also, a sample web application (BinCity) is provided with the intent of demostrating the capabilities of the stack.
+Also, a sample web application (BinCity) is provided with the intent of demonstrating the capabilities of the stack.

 **Important Note**: Creating this AWS Stack will create and consume AWS resources which will **cost money**, please review the list of resources that the stack will create and consult the [AWS Pricing](https://aws.amazon.com/pricing/) for an estimation of the cost of running this stack on your region.